kisinga/dukarun/docs/customer-features/ml-and-intelligence.md

   - Listens for product and asset changes.
   - Automatically extracts photos tagged for training.
   - Debounces extraction jobs to avoid thrashing.
+  - Uses a **dedicated microservice** (`ml-trainer`) to perform the actual model training, ensuring the main application remains responsive.

 ---